vishnusha/document-management-app/README.md

 4. Configure Frontend (Angular)
 Open a new terminal:

-bash
-Copy
-Edit
 cd ../frontend
 npm install
 ng serve
 Visit the frontend at:
 http://localhost:4200

-5. (Optional) Start the Ingestion Module
-If using the Spring Boot ingestion module:

-bash
-Copy
-Edit
-cd ../ingestion
-./mvnw spring-boot:run
-Make sure it connects to the same PostgreSQL instance or service bus if required.

 🔐 Admin User Setup
 By default, the application seeds an Admin user into the users table (only if it does not exist).